 a.
 Any claims brought under the Clauses shall be subject to the terms and conditions, including but not limited to, the exclusions and limitations set forth in the Agreement.
 In no event shall any party limit its liability with respect to any data subject rights under these Clauses.

 b.
-Accordingly, data exporter provides a general consent to data importer, pursuant to Clause 11 of these Clauses, to engage onward subprocessors.
-Such consent is conditional on data importer’s compliance with the requirements set out in Section 7(d) (Notification and Objection to New Sub-Processors) of the DPA.
+Accordingly, the data exporter provides general consent to the data importer, pursuant to Clause 11 of these Clauses, to engage onward subprocessors.
+Such consent is conditional on the data importer’s compliance with the requirements set out in Section 7(d) (Notification and Objection to New Sub-Processors) of the DPA.